jina-ai/docs/chapters/extend/driver.rst

    :keywords: Jina, driver

 .. note:: This guide assumes you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <https://101.jina.ai>`_ first.
-.. note:: Before reading this guide, you might want to read `Development Guide: Add new Executors <executor.rst>`_ first.
+.. note:: Before reading this guide, you might want to read `Development Guide: Add new Executors <../executor.rst>`_ first.

 .. contents:: Table of Contents
     :depth: 2